 To assemble the ice cream sandwich, chocolate cake-like batter is spread into a thin sheet and baked just until cooked through.
 The sheet is broken in half and used to sandwich vanilla ice cream.
 Beating the ice cream with a stand mixer first creates a soft-serve consistency that is perfect for spreading across the cookie.
 After assembly, the slab is placed into the freezer until solid and sliced into sandwiches.

 It took a little practice to be able to spread the batter in a thin, even layer.
 Having a mini off-set spatula (which I have somewhere, but haven’t been able to find since we moved a couple of months ago) definitely helps.
 The recipe calls for a 13×18 pan which I also don’t have, so I divided the batter and spread it over two 9×13 baking sheets.
-It also calls for slicing the assembled slab into 8 sandwiches.
+It also calls for slicing the assembled slab into 8 Classic Ice Cream Sandwiches.
 I cut them even smaller to make 16, which was easier for Evan and Claire to manage.

 I also made The Best Hot Cocoa, Mango Yogurt Swirl Frozen Pops, Mini Tiramisu Icebox Cakes, and Strawberry Daiquiri Cupcakes.